Skip to content

 To join the two sentences, in English I would say:

-Today it rained, nevertheless I took a walk.
+It rained today; nevertheless, I took a walk.

-Nevertheless, it is the connector between the two sentences.
+Nevertheless is the connector between the two sentences.

 Bei der konzessiven Satzverbindung werden zwei Sätze verbunden, bei denen der zweite Satz die “unerwartete Folge” einer “Handlung” (“Aktion”) beschreibt.